Periodic Chains Scheduling on Dedicated Resources -- A Crucial Problem in Time-Sensitive Networks: Experiments

-Up until now, we have focused mostly on degeneracy $\DGs$ as the criterion.
+Up until now, we have focused mostly on degeneracy $\DGs$ as the objective.
 In this section, we briefly study the differences in results when we optimize $\DGsalpha{0.75}$ or $\DGm$ instead.
-We ran the local search for instances of set \textbf{GEN-O.98} with the two aforementioned criteria and compared the results with the baseline results, optimizing $\DGs$.
+We ran the local search for instances of set \emph{GEN-0.98} with the two aforementioned objectives and compared the results with the baseline results, optimizing $\DGs$.

 Results per instance are shown in \cref{fig:criteria}.
-In each figure, three vertically aligned markers show the values of the metrics for a single instance.
-Chart (a) shows the values of metrics when $\DGs$ was minimized, chart (b) corresponds to the minimization of $\DGsalpha{0.75}$, and chart (c) to the minimization of $\DGm$.
+In each figure, three vertically aligned markers show the values of the metrics for a single instance. \cref{fig:crit-deg} shows the values of metrics when $\DGs$ was minimized, \cref{fig:crit-alpha} corresponds to the minimization of $\DGsalpha{0.75}$, and \cref{fig:crit-max} to the minimization of $\DGm$.

 From all the figures, it is clear that values of $\DGsalpha{0.75}$ are highly correlated with the original degeneracy in all experiments, even though the used instances do not necessarily admit solution with $\DGsalpha{0.75}=0$ (but they do admit solution with $\DGs=0$).
 The results obtained by minimizing $\DGs$ in \cref{fig:crit-deg} and $\DGsalpha{0.75}$ in \cref{fig:crit-alpha} are rather similar.
-However, when $\DGm$ is used as an optimization criterion in \cref{fig:crit-max}, the worst reported value of $\DGm$ among the instances is 8 instead of 9.
+However, when $\DGm$ is used as an objective in \cref{fig:crit-max}, the worst reported value of $\DGm$ among the instances is 8 instead of 9.

-Averaged values of the metrics are shown in \cref{tab:crit-table}.
+Median and standard deviations of the metrics are shown in \cref{tab:crit-table}.
 There, the difference between optimizing $\DGs$ and $\DGsalpha{0.75}$ is clear.
-Interestingly, direct optimization of $\DGsalpha{0.75}$ actually led to an overall worse solution with respect to all the metrics than when we used the $\DGs$ criterion, even though the space of the feasible solutions is the same.
-One of the reasons for this can be the local search procedure; the initial phase, where the chains are reordered, ends after the first failure to improve the criterion.
+Interestingly, direct optimization of $\DGsalpha{0.75}$ led to an overall slightly worse solution concerning all the metrics than when we used the $\DGs$ objective, even though the space of the feasible solutions is the same.
+One reason for this is the local search procedure; the initial phase, where the chains are reordered, ends after the first failure to improve the objective function.
 This happens earlier in the case of the $\DGsalpha{0.75}$.
-We believe there might be a connection between the worse performance of optimization with stricter $\DGsalpha{\alpha}$ criterion and the difficulty of finding feasible solutions in a TSN setting with release times and deadlines.
+We believe there might be a connection between the worse performance with stricter $\DGsalpha{\alpha}$ objective and the difficulty of finding feasible solutions in a TSN setting with release times and deadlines.